Arequipa: 20th century

-Politically, Arequipa was no stranger to the tumults of the century.
-On 22 August 1930, Luis Miguel Sánchez Cerro assumed control, forcing the departure of President Augusto B. Leguía.
-In a similar twist, on 27 October 1948, General Manuel A. Odrían established a junta government after deposing President José Luis Bustamante y Rivero.
-But beyond the military movements, Arequipa also shone as a cradle of civic resistance.
-Two demonstrations against the Odría regime are especially noteworthy: one in June 1950 and the other that dominated the scene in December 1955.
+Arequipa was also affected by the century's political turmoil.
+On 22 August 1930, Luis Sánchez Cerro took control, forcing President Augusto B. Leguía from office.
+On 27 October 1948, General Manuel A. Odría established a junta after deposing President José Luis Bustamante y Rivero.
+Beyond military movements, Arequipa was also a center of civic resistance.
+Two demonstrations against the Odría regime are especially notable: one in June 1950 and another that dominated the scene in December 1955.